 and

-(c) the Safety Authority has allowed a period of 30 days for the nominator and the operator to make submissions; and
+(c) the Minister has allowed a period of 30 days for the nominator and the operator to make submissions; and

-(d) the Safety Authority has considered submissions received and continues to believe on reasonable grounds that the operator does not, or will not, have day-to-day management and control of the facility and operations at the facility.
+(d) the Minister has considered submissions received and continues to believe on reasonable grounds that the operator does not, or will not, have day-to-day management and control of the facility and operations at the facility.

+[Regulation 8 amended in Gazette 30 Dec 2011 p.
+5549.]

 Part 3 — Safety cases

 Division 1 — Duties as to safety cases